-A caulking joint bonds together two materials, for example, a window frame to a concrete wall or between two concrete panels, in order to block the movement of water or air through the building envelope.
+A caulking joint bonds together two materials, for example, a window frame to a concrete wall or between two concrete panels, to block the movement of water or air through the building’s envelope.

 Professional caulking has to be performed to the highest standards and in accordance with the construction industry.
-The caulking sealant has to be applied on a clean surface; free of dirt, old material, moisture and dust.
+The caulking sealant must be applied on a clean surface, free of dirt, old materials, moisture or dust.

 Ripping and removal of old caulking.
 This allows an impeccable application of caulking that will last for 10-20 years.